 Sometimes it’s quite hard to gauge how much light you will need until you have the torch running and you’re making beads.
 Think back to the lighting in the studio where you learned to melt glass, was it easy to work in?
 Were you able to see the flame properly?
 If you can’t remember what the lighting arrangement was like (or you didn’t get lessons in a studio) or you want to know where the studio got their lighting from it’s very easy to call up and ask for information or to ask online in a glass beadmakers forum or search Youtube and watch how other bead makers work.

 Some glass changes colour under lights, there is a particular range of glass that Creation is Messy makes (more notably than any other manufacturer) that colour shifts significantly when exposed to fluorescent light, incandescent, fluorescent and daylight.
-For instance, pinks and purple glass can look blue under fluorescent lighting and blues can look grey.
+For instance, pink and purple glass can look blue under fluorescent lighting and blues can look grey.
 Lighting is a crucial factor in your studio configuration, you do not want to pick up a rod of “grey” transparent glass only for it to be a transparent blue instead.
 Where possible, change globes first to “natural or daylight” tones before going the more expensive route of getting an electrician in.

 CHOOSING THE RIGHT TORCH

-- Hot Head Burner
+Hot Head Burner Outline

 – You can attach it to a gas container and flame on anywhere